(A) MCP member services program.

 (i) The new member materials issued by the MCP, what action the member should take if he or she has not yet received those materials, and how to access the MCP's provider directory;

 (ii) How to access MCP-provided transportation services;

 (iii) How to change primary care providers;

-(iv) The population groups that are not required to select MCP membership and what action to take if members believe they meet this criteria and do not want to be an MCP member;
+(iv) The population groups that are not required to select MCP membership and what action to take if a member believes he or she meets this criteria and does not want to be an MCP member;

-(v) The need and time frame for members to contact the MCP if members have a health care condition that the MCP should be aware of in order to most appropriately manage/transition the members' care; and
+(v) The need and time frame for a member to contact the MCP if the member has a health care condition that the MCP should be aware of in order to most appropriately manage or transition the member's care; and

 (vi) The need and how to access information on medications that require prior authorization.

 (4) The MCP's member handbook must be clearly labeled as such and include, at a minimum: